haleyrp1803/Black-Eyed-Peas/README.md

        author="Tom Rulkens"
        url="https://upload.wikimedia.org/wikipedia/commons/6/67/Wild_and_cultivated_cowpea_%287856427546%29.jpg">

-In this pursuit of a meatless diet, black-eyed peas and other legumes are being increasingly utilized as health foods in the growing diet culture and increasing veganism of the West.
-Some health-focused cookbooks are regional, aiming to transform, for example, traditional southern recipes like black-eyed peas with pork to leaner, lower-sodium alternatives.
-[85^ref] Others combine recipes across many cultures, like _The Great Vegan Bean Book_, which aims to give vegans more options for flavorful meatless protein.
-These types of recipe books often marry recipes inspired by the American South with Indian, African, and Caribbean cuisines.
-[86^ref] [87^ref]
+One can view the growing diet culture and veganism of the West alongide this increased environmental awareness.
+In both contexts, black-eyed peas and other legumes are growing in status as a key cooking ingredient.
+There are hundreds of such recipes readily available online and in cookbooks.
+Some health-focused cookbooks are regional, aiming to transform, for example, traditional southern recipes like black-eyed peas with pork to leaner, lower-sodium alternatives. [^ref86] Others combine recipes across many cultures, like _The Great Vegan Bean Book_, which aims to give vegans more options for flavorful meatless protein.
+These types of cookbooks often marry recipes inspired by the American South with Indian, African, and Caribbean cuisines. [^ref87] [^ref88]
 <param ve-image
        label="FDA Image of Fiber-rich Foods for Kids" description="Like adults, youngsters need dietary fiber.
 By helping our digestive system work effectively, fiber plays an important role in maintaining good health.
 Great natural sources of fiber include: Beans, like navy, pinto, kidney, and black or white.
 Peas, like split peas, chickpeas, and black-eyed peas.
 Fruit, like pears, raspberries and prunes.
 Vegetables, like spinach, carrots, and broccoli.
 Whole grain cereal, whole grain bread, and whole grain pasta."